Bralor/netlab/README.md

 ```

 ## Test case
 These are predefined configuration files that represent possible situations within the protocol.
 A list of all test scenarios can be found in the directory: cases :.
 Each test scenario contains a file: config:, which describes the overall device topology.
 It also contains configuration files for each device (: bird_m <number> .conf :).
-The directory also contains a folder: data: where the routing kernel tables are stored in SAVE mode (see [Usage](#21-save-mode)).
+The directory also contains a folder :data: where the routing kernel tables are stored in SAVE mode (see [Running "save" mode](#21-save-mode)).

 ### Variants for the OSPF protocol
 #### Topology